megler/twitter-clone/README.md

 Any function in views.py that are not views are found in util.py in order to keep views as lean as possible.

+## Edit
+// NOTE: It appears you have to doubleclick to get the event to fire.
+I have
+  // not been able to find out why this happens.

 ## Code Credits
 Most code requiring credit is notated inline, but a few are not.